Controversial discussions

 The controversial discussions were a protracted series of meetings of the British Psychoanalytical Society which took place between October 1942 and February 1944 between the Viennese school and the supporters of Melanie Klein.
-They led to a tripartite division of training in the society after the war with the three groups of Kleinians, Anna Freudians, and the Middle (or later Independent) Group.
+They led to a tripartite division of training in the society after the war with the three groups of the Kleinians, the Anna Freudians, and the Middle (or later Independent) Group.